rakesh048/policy-bazaar/README.md

 3. Now you will see the form for regitration.
 Enter the user,email and password here.
 And click on submit button.

-4.After succefully registration now you can login by entering the registered email and password.
+4. After succefully registration now you can login by entering the registered email and password.

-5.Succefully login brings you to on main dashboard.
+5. Succefully login brings you to on main dashboard.

-6.Here you performe multiple activity like add to cart and view the cart.
+6. Here you performe multiple activity like add to cart and view the cart.